Released: 29th April 2002

 Back When somehow manages to set a new bar for the dissonance between its melancholic lyrics and the remarkably upbeat way they’re performed.
 It was characteristic of the time, but even so, you’d struggle to find a more cheerful reading of such woe: “Can’t forget you, don’t you know that it’s tough, my head’s still aching and the pain is too much”.
 Yet, even though they’re pulling at the opposite end of the emotional spectrum, the allSTARS*’s vocals are immensely likeable, brimming with warmth and personality.
 Their status as pop’s underdogs makes it impossible not to root for them.
 They deserved a big key change (which arrives with typically un-subtle inevitability); they deserved a song as good as Back When anddeserved to believe that this was going to be the single that changed everything.
 The palpable earnestness that the allSTARS* bring – particularly in some of the latter ad-libs – might not be the obvious or logical approach, but the end product would be far poorer without it.

 The music video for Back When is every bit as stunning as the song itself.
-We find the allSTARS* in the obligatory setting for just about any ballad or mid-tempo at the time: an uber-modern, luxury apartment.
+We find the allSTARS* in the obligatory setting for just about any ballad or mid-tempo at the time: an uber-modern, luxury apartment (or the set of one, at least).
 The shadowy colour palette is gorgeous and pulls out the nighttime theme of the lyrics with lots of twilight oranges and blues, while the group appear in various sequences where the action fast-forwards and rewinds around them.
 Photos uncrumple, vases un-smash, water pours backwards; it all looks really stylish and perfectly complements the track’s theme.
 Indeed, the video is so artistic it should be hung in a museum to be watched and enjoyed; it’s that effective.
-The only thing lacking here is any shots of the allSTARS* together; for all intents and purposes, this is a patchwork of solo shots, which wasn’t necessarily an issue at the time.
+The only thing lacking here is any shots of the allSTARS* together; for all intents and purposes, this is a patchwork of solo shots, which wasn’t necessarily an issue in of itself.
 However, in hindsight, with this being their final single, it’s a shame that they aren’t seen together as a group for what would be the last time.

 Alas, rather than Back When/Going All The Way asserting that the allSTARS* were a viable pop act, it merely underlined the uncertainty of their position.
 Having improved on their chart positions with each previous single, this one debuted and peaked at #19 in the UK, essentially putting the group back where they started a year earlier when Best Friends reached #20.
 It was perhaps the most unsatisfactory outcome that could befall a pop act.
 They didn’t spectacularly implode or see their popularity gradually diminish; instead, the allSTARS* essentially spent the best part of 12 months going around in a circle (although they did create the definitive Halloween anthem in the process, at least).